NeoGeographyToolkit/StereoPipeline/docs/examples.rst

     Max:    0.00296764

-The camera centers computed by the two methods won't agree, because the RPC camera model does not store the true camera center.
-ASP then substitutes it with an estimated point on the ray from the the true camera center to the ground.
+The camera centers computed by the two methods won't agree, because the RPC camera model does not store the camera center.
+ASP then substitutes it with an estimated point on the ray from the camera center to the ground.
 This disagreement is not an issue in practice.

+Commands similar to the above can be used to compare the exact and RPC cameras not to each other but against themselves.
+This tool will also print timing information for the operation of projecting a pixel to the ground and back.

+See :numref:`airbus_tiled` if the input images arrive in multiple tiles.

-See :numref:`nextsteps` for a discussion about various speed-vs-quality choices.
+See :numref:`nextsteps` for a discussion about various speed-vs-quality choices for stereo.

 .. _spot5: